MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 - Bots only have access to teams to which they've been added or to users who have installed them.

-- Bots can receive messages even without at mention.
+- Bots can receive messages even without being @mentioned.
 This data leaves the corporate network.

 - Bots can only reply to conversations in which they're mentioned.